(What's the Story) Morning Glory?: Legacy

-What's the Story nevertheless went on to become the best-selling album of the decade in the UK, with its sixteen platinum certifications from the British Phonographic Industry.
+What's the Story nevertheless went on to become the best-selling album of the decade in the UK, with its nineteen platinum certifications from the British Phonographic Industry.
 It was also certified four times platinum by the Recording Industry Association of America.
-The sixteen platinum certifications in the UK were the highest ever awarded to a single record until Adele's 21, released in 2011.
+The nineteen platinum certifications in the UK were the highest ever awarded to a single record until Adele's 21, released in 2011.
 The success of the album resulted in Oasis becoming one of the biggest bands in the world, with substantial and considerable press coverage in the mainstream music press and frequent comparisons to the Beatles in the media.

 What's the Story propelled Oasis from being a crossover indie act to a worldwide rock phenomenon after the momentum gained by the critically acclaimed Definitely Maybe.
 It has been pinpointed by music critics as a significant record in the timeline of British indie music, demonstrating just how far into the mainstream independent music had ventured.
 In 2005, John Harris noted the significance of the album and "Wonderwall" in particular to Britpop's legacy.
 "When (Oasis) released Wonderwall, the rules of British music were decisively changed.
 From hereon in, the lighter-than-air ballad became obligatory, and the leather-trousers era of rock'n'roll was over."
 The success of the album in Britain resulted in Oasis becoming a cultural ubiquity for a brief period, featuring in tabloid newspapers on an almost daily basis and breaking sales records for live concerts.